-Closing On Your New Home In 21 Days With A Lender With No Overlays
+Closing on Your New Home In 21 Days From Application To CTC

-Closing On Your New Home on time is expected by not just you as the home buyer but the sellers as well.
-There are many lives affected in a home closing.
+This blog will cover closing on your new home in 21 days from application to CTC.
+Closing on your new home on time is expected for both the home buyer and the sellers.
+There are many lives affected by a home closing.
 Buyers and sellers have families.
 They both need to make plans such as the following:

 - Scheduling movers